dantrr/100-days-of-code/r1-log.md

 figured out how to actually chart a price with a year, such as the cost of an investment of BTC at a certain point.

 ### R1D84 // 23-July-2022
+learned about yfinance package, and pandas.(specifically series and dataframes in pd.)

 ### R1D85 // 24-July-2022